Kerry Wood: Chicago Cubs

-1995–1997
+1995–1998

 The Chicago Cubs drafted Wood as the fourth overall selection in the 1995 Major League Baseball draft.
-He spent three years playing in the minor leagues.
-His best season there came in 1996, when he posted a 10–2 record for the Daytona Cubs.
-He also played for the Triple-A Iowa Cubs.
-In 1997, he led all minor league pitchers in walks, with 131.
+Two days after being drafted, he started both ends of a doubleheader in the Texas state playoffs, throwing 175 pitches between the two games; the Cubs were outraged.
+He split his first professional season between the GCL Cubs and the Williamsport Cubs of the New York-Penn League.

+Ranked as the 16th best prospect in baseball by Baseball America in 1996, he pitched to a 2.91 ERA with 136 strikeouts in 22 starts for the Daytona Cubs of the Florida State League.
+He was also considered the top prospect in the league and the Cubs organization.
+In 1997, Baseball America ranked Wood as the third best player in the game, behind only Andruw Jones and Vladimir Guerrero.
+He played for the Orlando Rays in Double-A and the Iowa Cubs in Triple-A. Wood also began the 1998 season in the minors, striking out 11 batters in a single five-inning start.

 1998

 Wood made his first appearance in the major leagues on April 12, 1998.
-In his fifth career start, on May 6, he threw a one-hit, no-walk, 20-strikeout shutout against the Houston Astros in Wrigley Field, tying Roger Clemens' record for strikeouts in a nine-inning game and breaking Bill Gullickson's single-game rookie record of 18 strikeouts in 1980.
+In his fifth career start, on May 6, he threw a one-hit, no-walk, 20-strikeout shutout against the Houston Astros in Wrigley Field, tying Roger Clemens's record for strikeouts in a nine-inning game and breaking Bill Gullickson's single-game rookie record of 18 strikeouts in 1980.
 Wood allowed only two baserunners: Ricky Gutiérrez on an infield single and Craig Biggio, who was hit by a pitch with a count of one ball and two strikes.
 (Biggio had led the league in that category each of the previous three years and is second all-time in hit-by-pitches with 285.)
 Only seven balls reached fair territory.
-The Astros went on to lead the league in on-base percentage, and all of the regulars were in the lineup, including the four who finished the season batting over .300.
+The Astros went on to lead the league in on-base percentage, and all of the regulars who were in the lineup, including the four who finished the season batting over .300, went hitless.
 The performance garnered a game score of 105 – the highest number ever calculated for a pitcher in a nine-inning game.

 Wood finished the 1998 season with a 13–6 record; despite missing the last month of the season with elbow soreness, he easily won the National League Rookie of the Year award.
 He pitched one game in the playoffs, losing against the Atlanta Braves.